 The range of extensive Extra Curricular Activities available provides staff members with the opportunity to become actively involved in school life and have a positive impact on the many enthusiastic children.

-Out of school, many of our teachers take part in a range of activities in which to enjoy their spare time.
 Abu Dhabi has a large number of successful sports teams who regularly compete in matches against teams from around the Middle-East.
 Well organised running, cycling and swimming events for serious, well-trained athletes or for beginners to take part in for enjoyment are often available to enter.
 Yas Island’s ‘Du Arena’ attracts world class performers from all over the globe making music concerts a popular attraction to many expatriates living in Abu Dhabi.

 “Being a parent with grown up children who were pursuing their own careers, I decided that the time was right to challenge myself and seek pastures new.
 Having worked in UK primary schools for 17 years and 10 years at my last school, this was an amazing opportunity to do something completely different and immerse myself in this rich and varied culture.
 I have met many new and established teachers here and all have their own reasons for relocating but are united in their passion for teaching and a love of life here in Abu Dhabi.